-Oldies but Goodies: 5 Classic Toys That Build Your Baby's Smarts
+Oldies but Goodies: 5 Classic Toys that Build Your Baby's Smarts

 With so many flashy, electronic gadgets available, a lot of the classic toys can get overlooked nowadays—but we’re firm believers that classics are classic for a reason.
-These five timeless brain-building, skill-sharpening toys will grab your baby’s interest and support his rapid growth and development:
+These five timeless brain-building, skill-sharpening toys will grab your baby’s interest and support their rapid growth and development:

-5. Watering Cans or Cups!
+5. Watering Cans or Cups